Phy1a/CY-BER-Path/README.md

 implementation of functions declared in the `map. h' header file.

-1. `create_map' : - This function creates a game map by filling each tile with default values at using create_tile then adjusting the walls around each tile with better_tile. - It also adds walls to the edges of the card.
+1. 'create_map' : - This function creates a game map by filling each tile with default values at using create_tile then adjusting the walls around each tile with better_tile. - It also adds walls to the edges of the card.

-2. `print_row' : - This function displays a line from the map on the screen. - It scans each column in the row and displays each tile using the functions print_tile1, print_tile2 and print_tile3 for each part of the tile. - It also manages the display of walls between lines.
+2. 'print_row' : - This function displays a line from the map on the screen. - It scans each column in the row and displays each tile using the functions print_tile1, print_tile2 and print_tile3 for each part of the tile. - It also manages the display of walls between lines.